mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/TransformerDecoderLayer.md

 ## Differences

-The code implementation and parameter update logic of `mindspore.nn.TransformerDecoderLayer` optimizer is mostly the same with `torch.nn.TransformerDecoderLayer`.
+The usage of `mindspore.nn.TransformerDecoderLayer` is mostly the same with that of `torch.nn.TransformerDecoderLayer`.

 | Categories | Subcategories |PyTorch | MindSpore | Difference |
 | --- | ---   | ---   | ---        |---  |